CliMA/ClimaCoupler.jl/experiments/AMIP/moist_mpi_earth/README.md

 # Distribution
 ## Julia multithreading
-- we can run using multiple threads if the command line argument `enable_threading` is true.
+- we can run using multiple threads if the command line argument `enable_threading` is true (e.g., run with `julia --project --threads 8`).

 ## MPI via ClimaComms.jl
 - for AMIP we want the surface columns to be on the same processors as the atmos columns.
 Since all all surface domains will be on masked spheres, all of them can inherit the same distributed horizontal space from the atmos model.